 National Recreation Area's

-The Species of the Year for 2013 is the threatened California red-legged frog!
+The Species of the Year for 2016 are the threatened Northern Spotted Owl and the coast redwood tree!

 Federally threatened Northern Spotted Owl populations continue to decline rangewide as a result of habitat loss.
 Competition with other non-native species such as the larger, more aggressive Barred Owl has become the other greatest threat to the species.
 Northern Spotted Owls occupy evergreen forests, including coast redwood forests, in Point Reyes National Seashore, the Golden Gate National Recreation Area, and Muir Woods National Monument.

 Coast redwoods are earth's tallest trees, capable of reaching heights of more than 320 feet.
 They are also among the oldest trees in the world.
 Individuals can live to be more than 2,000 years old, although most forests today are much younger.
 Only 5% of old-growth coast redwoods remain today, largely as a result of the explosion of commercial logging that accompanied the California Gold Rush.
 Climate change, unsustainable land use and development practices, and non-native diseases are among the present day threats to California's spectacular coast redwood forests.

 Research projects related to both coast redwood forests and Northern Spotted Owls take place in Golden Gate.
 Coast redwoods claimed the spotlight recently when a research team scaled a coast redwood in Muir Woods for the first time to study life in the canopy as a part of the National Park Service and National Geographic BioBlitz in March, 2014.